enzo-project/enzo-e/doc/source/user/problem_method.rst

      - [w]
      - computed from ``total_energy``

 At initialization the face-centered magnetic fields should be divergence free.
-For non-trivial configurations, the values should be initialized from the magnetic vector potential and then each component of the cell-centered bfields should then be initialized by averaging the face-centered values of the corresponding component.
-To help facillitate the latter step we provide the ``vlct_bfield`` initializer.
+Trivial configurations (e.g. a constant magnetic field everywhere) can be provided with the ``"value"`` initializer.
+For non-trivial configurations, we have provide the ``"vlct_bfield"`` initializer which can initialize the magnetic fields (face-centered and cell-centered) from expression(s) given in the parameter file for component(s) of the magnetic vector potential.

 .. _using-vlct-reconstruction: